Supreme Order of the Most Holy Annunciation: History and statutes

 In 1925, a law was passed on the day before Christmas which made the Head of Government (who at the time was Benito Mussolini) the Secretary of the Order, and stipulated that he would preside over the Knights of the Order at public functions and ceremonies.

+In October 2023, Princess Vittoria, Princess of Carignano was created the first female Knight of the Order since its inception, by her grandfather Prince Vittorio Emanuele, Prince of Naples, Sovereign of the Order.
+Upon her eventual ascension as the Head of the House of Savoy, The Princess of Carignano will also become the first female Sovereign of the Order.

 Classes and insignia

-The order has one class, i.e. Knight.
+The order has one rank and grade, i.e. Knight.
 The full Italian title is Cavaliere dell'Ordine Supremo della Santissima Annunziata.

-The order has two sets of insignia, the Piccola Collana and the Grande Collana.
-The two hold similar designs, though the Grande Collana has some different features than the Piccola Collana and is worn only on the most special of occasions.
+The order has two sets of insignia, the Small Collar (Piccola Collana) and the Grand Collar (Grande Collana).
+The two hold similar designs, though the Grande Collana has some different features than the Small Collar and is worn only on the most special of occasions.

-The primary and oldest insignia of the order is its collar.
-It consists of a solid gold medallion of the collar, which portrays the Annunciation of the Blessed Virgin Mary by the Archangel Gabriel.
-The medallion is surrounded by three intertwined Savoyan knots, decorated with small crosses fleury, and in the upper center, between two of the Savoyan knots, a cluster of rays with a dove, representing the Holy Spirit, is depicted also in gold.
+The Grand Collar consists of fourteen ornate sections, each of which is made up of the letters FERT in gold, intertwined with a white and red enamelled Savoyan knot.
+The sections are interlinked with fourteen roses, alternately enamelled red and white.
+The roses represent the mysteries in the life of the Blessed Virgin Mary.
+The knots surrounding the medallion of the collar is enamelled white, red, and blue.
+Pending from one of the fourteen sections is the medallion, which portrays an enamelled depiction of the Annunciation of the Virgin Mary by the Archangel Gabriel.
+The medallion is surrounded by three intertwined Savoyan knots, decorated with small crosses fleury, and in the upper centre, between two of the Savoyan knots, a cluster of rays with a dove, representing the Holy Spirit, is depicted also in gold.

-The badge is suspended from a gold chain made up of fifteen ornate gold sections, each of which is linked by Savoyan knot.
-Each has the letters F.E.R.T. interwoven.
-The meaning of these letters have been of some controversy, to which a number of interpretations have been offered.
-The first states that the letters stand for Fortitudo Eius Rhodum Tulit (meaning "By his bravery he conquered Rhodes"), referring to the victory at Rhodes by Count Amadeus V in 1310.

-Some have also suggested that the letters are actually the third person singular of the present indicative tense of the Latin verb ferre, which would indicate that the order is supported by the bond of faith sworn to the Virgin Mary.
-It has been noted that the letters FERT were found on the tombs of members of the House of Savoy long before 1310 and suggest that they represent a local medieval variant of the Latin third person singular past tense meaning "he bore" (i.e., "Christ bore our sins/sufferings").
-The letters may also stand for Foedere et Religione Tenemur (meaning "We are held by Pact and Religion"), a motto associated with Victor Amadeus I (1718-1730).
-It may also stand for Fortitudo Eius Republicam Tenet (meaning "His strength defends the State").